What to Eat Before Exercise, the Eat 4 Performance Daily Cheat Sheet

 Finally, the 3rd category is all about building muscle.

 These foods contain high levels of protein which help to repair torn muscle tissue after strenuous exercise.
+So this would not be what you eat before exercise so much as AFTER.

 And don't think that all protein has to come from animals.
 I list some great plant-based muscle builders such as Edamame, Black Beans and Peanut Butter which are excellent alternatives.